Katherine Harkay: Biography

-Harkey completed her bachelor's degree in physics at St. John's University in 1982, then her master's degree at Purdue University in 1984.

-Harkay obtained her PhD in physics at Purdue University in 1993, supervised by Lazslo Gutay.
+Harkay earned her bachelor's degree in physics at St. John's University in 1982, then her master's degree at Purdue University in 1984.
+She stayed at Purdue for her PhD in physics, supported by DOE’s Fermi National Accelerator Laboratory, which she completed in 1993 under the supervision of Lazslo Gutay.
+Gutay, a mentor to Harkay, initially encouraged Harkay to pursue the PhD program at Purdue.

-She now works at the Argonne National Laboratory on the Advanced Photon Source.
+Harkay started working at She now works at the Argonne National Laboratory on the Advanced Photon Source.